acch/ansible-scale/README.md

   - classC
 ```

-These node classes can optionally be used to define configuration parameters:
+These node classes can optionally be used to define Spectrum Scale configuration parameters:

 ```
 # host_vars/scale01: